 Different ways in which employees communicate can also create workplace tension, confusion, and stress due to teammates not understanding each other’s motives or misinterpreting others’ remarks.
 In some cases, people may even feel threatened, offended, or underappreciated.

 In the long run, this can have a negative effect on a company’s employee retention, customer relationships, internal processes, sales, etc.

-Here’s what each is about in more detail.
+So, let’s examine what each style is about in greater detail.

 Submissive communication style

 The submissive style of communication is focused on pleasing other people and avoiding all conflicts.

 For submissive communicators, the needs of others are always more important than their own needs.

 They often act like other people have more rights than them and more means to contribute in conversations, meetings, discussions, and other types of communication situations.

 When it comes to their general behavior, submissive communicators tend to:

 - Avoid expressing their feelings, opinions, and desires,